Prof Dr Eva Heinen

-Eva is a transport research scientist with an interest in travel behaviour change.
-She studies individual travel behaviour: Why people travel, where they travel to, and particularly which transport modes they use.
-In her research she seeks to test causal relationships and employ a variety of research methods, both quantitative and qualitative.
-Her research focusses on:
+I am a transport research scientist with an interest in travel behaviour change.
+I study individual travel behaviour: Why people travel, where they travel to, and particularly which transport modes they use.
+In my research I seek to test causal relationships and employ a variety of research methods, both quantitative and qualitative.
+My research focusses on:

 - Determinants of active travel, particularly cycling;